About SUNRISE

 What we do

-Founded in 1999, the primary objectives of SUNRISE are to conduct research into the more controversial areas of science, and to present stable concepts that are either emerging from research, or already exists in current knowledge, and is important for humanity over the long term.
+Founded in 1999, the primary objectives of SUNRISE are to conduct research into the more controversial areas of science, identify the most stable concepts and solutions, and present those concepts and solutions in a way that is interesting or easy to remember and recall.

 To find this stable knowledge, we perform the following functions: